Axel713/fit-for-work/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+In this section, you should go over the different parts of your project, and describe each in a sentence or so..

 ### Existing Features